Emerging Innovations Fund

 - The EIF is designed to bridge the gap between the enterprise formation and third-party equity financing.

-- Investments are made on a competitive basis under advisement of the Economic Advisory Board.
+- Investments from the fund are made on a competitive basis under advisement of the Economic Advisory Board and are structured as convertible debt.

 - Funding should be applied towards critical commercially-relevant development, to improve the probability of attracting the follow-on funding.